-Construction has experienced a greater downturn than many other markets with the significant reductions in house building and repair, maintenance and improvement works accounting for much of the reduction in demand for sawn softwood.
+However, construction has experienced a greater downturn than many other markets with the significant reductions in house building and repair, maintenance and improvement works accounting for much of the reduction in demand for sawn softwood.

-A recovery of around 8% occurred in construction output in 2010 following a reduction of just over 13% in 2009 and a 3% fall in 2008.
+A rise of 2% in 2011 over 2010, a year when an increase of around 8% occurred in construction output, followed a reduction of just over 13% in 2009 and a 3% fall in 2008.

+Construction output remains 7% below the 2007 level however.
 The trend of construction output over the period from 2002 is shown in the chart below.